-The 7 Critical Success Factors for a Services Business
+The 7 Critical Success Factors for a Services Business Unlike with products, whether your business thrives depends almost entirely on you and your skills.

 The critical success factors for a product business are well known, starting with selling every unit with a gross margin of 50 percent or more, building a patent and other intellectual property, and continuous product improvement.